mustthink/go-storage-like-redis/README.md

 ## TODO or what can be added in future updates
-1) Parallel serving of requests (two or more server's)
-2) Add metrics like Prometheus for analysis how well the service works
+1) Add metrics like Prometheus for analysis how well the service works
-3) Add `set/get/delete` requests for many objects
+2) Add `set/get/delete` requests for many objects
-4) Add refreshing objects (object should refresh his data after it expire)
+3) Add refreshing objects (object should refresh his data after it expire)
-5) Something else...
+4) Something else...